veo-labs/openveo-core/docs/developers/basics.md

 - Public routes : Routes accessible to anyone who has access to the url
 - Private routes : Routes accessible only to users authenticated to the back end
+- Web Service routes : Routes accessible to user authenticated to the Web Service

 # Back end